Capital Asset Pricing Model (CAPM)

 The capital asset pricing model (CAPM), developed by William F. Sharpe and John Lintner, uses the beta of a particular security, the risk-free rate of return, and the market return to calculate the required return of an investment to its expected risk.

-The term, Market Return − Risk-Free Rate, is simply the required return on stocks in general because stocks have some risk.
-Hence, this term is the risk premium of stocks — what stocks have to return to compensate investors for the additional risk of holding stocks over holding risk-free Treasuries.
+The term, Market Return − Risk-Free Rate, is simply the required return on stocks to compensate for the risk.
+Hence, this term is the risk premium of stocks — what stocks must potentially return to compensate investors for the additional risk of holding stocks over holding risk-free Treasuries.
 Since different stocks have differing amounts of volatility, or risk, the required risk premium should also differ.
 The particular risk premium of a stock compared to the risk premium of the market is calculated by modifying the risk premium of the market with the stock's beta.
 If the beta exceeds 1, then the risk premium must be greater to compensate the investor for the additional risk; if it is less, then the risk premium will be less.
 Note that when beta = 1, then the risk premium of the stock = the risk premium of the market.

 Example: Calculating the Required Return Using the CAPM